Adaptive Daily Living Skills

 “Teach a Person to Fish…”

 Occupations are activities people want or need to do throughout their day and life.
-Occupational therapy at BALANCE works alongside blind and partially-sighted people to prevent and break down barriers that get in the way of full participation and/or inclusion.
-You can access OT as part of individual service or in a group setting.
+Adaptive Daily Living Skills at BALANCE works alongside blind and partially-sighted people to prevent and break down barriers that get in the way of full participation and/or inclusion.
+You can access ADLS as part of individual service or in a group setting.

-At BALANCE, occupational therapy (OT) can help with:
+At BALANCE, adaptive daily living skills (ADLS) can help with:

 - Making your home more accessible